As a guy that loves sports, I consider myself more than blessed to have 3 boys that are starting to love sports just as much (if not more) than me.

-Get a copy of one of those free circulation newspapers that covers your area, and see if there any free concerts being offered locally.
-A free concert may be given by an upstart local, or by more established entertainers who are being sponsored by a local organization.
-It can be a no cost afternoon or evening out.
+Get a copy of one of those free circulation newspapers that covers your area, and see if there are any free concerts being offered locally.
+A free concert may be given by an upstart local or by more established entertainers who are being sponsored by a local organization.
+It can be a no-cost afternoon or evening out.

 2. Revisit Your Old Music Collection